lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_chargen.md

 FS3 lets you assign starting skills and specialties for different groups.
 For example, you may want to ensure that people from a certain colony all start with a particular language, or that people in a certain position start with certain professional skills.

-> **Note:** As with the rating limits, these are soft targets.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** As with the rating limits, these are soft targets.
 The app command status will have a warning if any starting skills are missing or too low.

 ### Group Skills